minjo1234/TIL/3.Resource/CS/Cloud/AWS/SAA/RDS + Aurora + ElasticCache.md

 - Maintenance windows for upgrades
 - Scaling capacity (vertical and horizontal)
 - Storage backed by EBS
-But you can't SSH into your
+But you can't SSH into your instances

+RDS - Storage Auto Scaling